 Roosters’ title hopes swinging on the blast of a referee’s whistle

-Sonny Bill Williams during the NRL round 1, Sydney Roosters v South Sydney Rabbitohs.
+Sonny Bill Williams was a rare bright spot in the 2013 NRL season.
 (AAP Image/Action Photographics, Renee McKay)

 The Roosters are crowing at the prospect of winning their first minor premiership since 2004 but it could all end in tears unless coach Trent Robinson can instil some discipline in his players.